 What the experts say

-Miles Heffernan from Discrimination Claims says companies have a responsibility to act after receiving sexual harassment complaints.
+Miles Heffernan from Discrimination Claims said companies have a responsibility to act after receiving sexual harassment complaints.

 “When a worker makes a complaint of sexual harassment, it should be treated extremely seriously by management,” he said.